-As noted, Freud believed that people are both with an innate energy that drives certain actions, usually to seek some form of pleasure.
-He also believed that as people develop, they move through five Psychosexual Stages.
+As noted, Freud believed that people are born with an innate energy that drives certain actions, usually to seek some form of pleasure.
+He also believed that as people develop, they move through five psychosexual stages.
 In each, the pleasure they sought would be found through a different body part.
-However, each stage would resolve, and through normal development, people would learn to direct their psychic energy towards healthy outlets.
+However, each stage would resolve, and through normal development, people would learn to direct their psychic energy toward healthy outlets.
 The five stages were: oral, anal, phallic, latent, and genital.

 Freud also believed that sometimes people could become fixated at a certain stage.
 Then they might develop unhealthy ways of behaving.
 For example, someone with a fixation in the oral stage might enjoy smoking cigarettes or chewing gum.
-He also proposed a conflict that occurs in the Phallic Stage-the Oedipal conflict.
+He also proposed a conflict that occurs in the phallic stage: the Oedipus complex.
 It was Freud's belief that young boys were attracted to their mothers and jealous of their fathers.
 They would resolve that conflict by identifying with their father and growing up to be masculine.

 Further, Freud believed that as people go through life, they sometimes have impulses and drives that do not match the moral direction of the Superego.
-In some cases, people would unconsciously use Defense Mechanisms to alleviate any anxiety that those drives might cause.
-The Defensive Mechanisms include things such as Repression, Regression, Sublimation, Projection, and many others.
+In some cases, people would unconsciously use defense mechanisms to alleviate any anxiety that those drives might cause.
+The defensive mechanisms include responses such as repression, regression, sublimation, projection, and many others.

 Finally, Freud believed that conflicts over unwanted feelings and unacceptable motivations often caused people psychological distress even if they were not directly aware of it.
 Those unconscious drives might appear as bad behaviors, disturbing dreams, or psychological symptoms.
 When he treated patients, he assumed that many of their problems were due to conflicts hidden in their unconscious.

 In many ways, Freud had a rather negative view of people.
 He saw most people as harboring dark drives that they were struggling to keep at bay.
 He assumed that when someone was having a mental health concern, it was due to their inability to deal properly with those drives.
-While his theory initially brought him students and followers, who sought to use his techniques in their own work; as noted, many started to have new and different ideas.
-Those that broke away from him were called the Neo-Freudians.
+His theory did initially bring him students and followers who sought to use his techniques in their own work; as noted, many started to have new and different ideas.
+Those that broke away from him were called the neo-Freudians.

 Two psychologists, John Bowlby and Mary Ainsworth, became more interested in the role that family and caregiver attachment might play on people's psychological development and functioning.
 They found that when children are not given proper loving care by their caregivers, it can cause psychological problems.

-When Freud practiced therapy, he used an approach called Psychoanalysis.
-This entailed having his clients come to his office regularly-usually 3 to 5 times per week.
+When Freud practiced therapy, he used an approach called psychoanalysis.
+This entailed having his clients come to his office regularly–usually 3 to 5 times per week.
 There, they would lie on a couch to relax and talk aloud.
-Freud often sat somewhat behind them out of view.
-The goal was to give them a sort of open space, free from any influence he might have on them if he was in view.
+Freud often sat somewhat behind them and out of view.
+The goal was to give the clients a sort of open space, free from any influence he might have on them if he was in view.
 He also believed that clients would project onto him any unconscious feelings they had about other people in their life.

 Psychodynamic psychology influenced the development of niche theoretical perspectives and therapy approaches that some psychologists and counselors now use.
-One Psychoanalytic approach is Object Relations theory that focuses on how one relates to others.
-Generally, the goal of these Psychodynamic Psychotherapy approaches is to help people become more aware of the conflicts and tensions they may be experiencing, that may be causing various psychological symptoms or problems in their life.
+One psychoanalytic approach is object relations theory which focuses on how one relates to others.
+Generally, the goal of these psychodynamic therapy approaches is to help people become more aware of the conflicts and tensions they may be experiencing that may be causing various psychological symptoms or problems in their life.

-Psychologists who practice more modern forms of Psychodynamic psychology, no longer use the approach that Freud did.
-Clients no longer lay on a couch.
+Psychologists who practice more modern forms of psychodynamic psychology no longer use the approach that Freud did.
+Clients no longer lie on a couch.
 Usually, the client and therapist sit facing one another.
 The client may be asked to talk about whatever they want.
 Yet, often, they may also be directed in some way as the therapist takes a more active role in guiding the session and asking questions.